aipennypi/IMAGE_Gender_Age_detection/README.md

-Here’s a detailed description for your GitHub repository README:

 <h1>Real-Time Age and Gender Detection</h1>
 This project implements real-time age and gender detection using OpenCV's DNN module and pre-trained deep learning models.
 It processes video streams from a webcam, detects faces, and predicts the age and gender of individuals using pre-trained models.
 The results are displayed on the video feed in real-time.